Fundamentals of Compositional Rewriting Theory: Examples of fibrational structures relevant for rewriting theory

-\begin{remark} It is interesting to note that the proof strategy for \kl(gopf){op-Cartesianity} would fail if we were to work in the category $\mathsf{PB}_v(\bfC,\cM)$ rather than in $\mathsf{FPC}_v(\bfC,\cM)$, since the existence of the isomorphism $A'-\eta\rightarrow P$ and the uniqueness of $A'-\alpha'\rightarrow A''$ relied upon the \kl{universal property of FPCs} (i.e., both of the FPC in the front and in the back of the diagram).
+\begin{theorem} Let $\bfC$ be a category with a \kl{stable system of monics} $\cM$ and that \kl(ssm){has FPCs along $\cM$-morphisms}. \AP\phantomintro{target functor $T: \mathsf{FPC}_v(\bfC,\cM)\rightarrow \bfC\vert_{\cM}$ is a Grothendieck opfibration}Then the target functor $T: \mathsf{FPC}_v(\bfC,\cM)\rightarrow \bfC\vert_{\cM}$ is a \kl{Grothendieck opfibration}. \end{theorem} It is interesting to note that the proof strategy for \kl(gopf){op-Cartesianity} (cf.\ \ref{app:ps4}) would fail if we were to work in the category $\mathsf{PB}_v(\bfC,\cM)$ rather than in $\mathsf{FPC}_v(\bfC,\cM)$, since the existence of the isomorphism $A'-\eta\rightarrow P$ and the uniqueness of $A'-\alpha'\rightarrow A''$ relied upon the \kl{universal property of FPCs} (i.e., both of the FPC in the front and in the back of the diagram).
 Indeed, if we were to consider the analogue of the diagrams in~\eqref{eq:proof:trgtFPCgopfClaimExplicit} in $\mathsf{PB}_v(\bfC,\cM)$, i.e., where the front vertical square would be merely a pullback, taking a pullback as indicated would only yield that the squares under and over $P-p'\rightarrow B'$ are pullbacks.
-By the \kl{universal property of FPCs} (of the back vertical FPC square, i.e., the one of the lifting), we could only conclude that there exists a unique mediating arrow $P-\eta'\rightarrow A'$, but this arrow will in general not be an isomorphism, hence we can indeed not prove \kl(gopf){op-Cartesianity} of the liftings in $\mathsf{PB}_v(\bfC,\cM)$. \end{remark}
+By the \kl{universal property of FPCs} (of the back vertical FPC square, i.e., the one of the lifting), we could only conclude that there exists a unique mediating arrow $P-\eta'\rightarrow A'$, but this arrow will in general not be an isomorphism, hence we can indeed not prove \kl(gopf){op-Cartesianity} of the liftings in $\mathsf{PB}_v(\bfC,\cM)$.

-Turning our attention to the remaining variant of the target functor, i.e., to $T:\mathsf{PO}_v(\bfC,\cM)\rightarrow \bfC\vert_{\cM}$, this will yield a first example of a \kl{multi-opfibration}.
+Let us now turn our attention to the remaining variant of the target functor, i.e., $T:\mathsf{PO}_v(\bfC,\cM)\rightarrow \bfC\vert_{\cM}$.
+This yields a first example of a \kl{multi-opfibration}.
 In order to formulate this result, we require the following multi-universal notion:

 \begin{definition} Let $\bfC$ be a category with a \kl{stable system of monics} $\cM$.
 For all composable sequences of morphisms of the form $A-f\rightarrow B\rtail\beta\rightarrow B'$ (i.e., with $\beta\in \cM$), we define the following class: